Princess Cruises Unveils Exclusive New Sanctuary Collection Aboard Sun Princess and Star Princess

 New Category Offers Unprecedented Level of Exclusivity and Premium Extras Aboard Newest Ships from Princess

-FORT LAUDERDALE, Fla., April 23, 2024 /PRNewswire/ -- Elevating the art of relaxation and serenity, Princess Cruises is introducing exclusive, next-level Sanctuary Collection aboard Sun Princess and Star Princess, as these newest ships prepare to debut with this select, all-inclusive oasis in early 2024.
+FORT LAUDERDALE, Fla., April 24, 2024 /PRNewswire/ -- Elevating the art of relaxation and serenity, Princess Cruises is introducing the exclusive, next-level Sanctuary Collection aboard Sun Princess and Star Princess, as these newest ships prepare to debut with this select, all-inclusive oasis in October 2024.

 Aboard Sun Princess, the luxurious, spa-inspired, top-deck Sanctuary Club, is now reserved exclusively for Sanctuary Collection guests who access the private entry via their Princess Medallion.
 In the adults-only (16 and up) area, guests enjoy plush lounge furniture, private cabanas, pool and jacuzzi, attentive service, soothing music, refreshing beverages, and light fare.
 The Club also features exclusive programming, including sunrise yoga classes and sail-away receptions.